Black Hawk County hosts free youth vaccine event

 COVID-19 vaccines will be available for anyone ages 12 and older, with the second dose to be provided at the same location Aug.
 10.

-Anyone receiving a vaccine that day will receive healthy snacks and a free day pass to either the Cedar Valley SportsPlex or one of the Waterloo city pools.
+Anyone age 12 and older receiving a vaccine that day will receive healthy snacks and a free day pass to either the Cedar Valley SportsPlex or one of the Waterloo city pools.

 As of July 12, 58.5% of Black Hawk County residents age 12 and older have received at least one dose of the COVID-19 vaccine.
 Health officials said they would like to see more residents take advantage of the COVID-19 vaccine, especially since the Delta variant is prevalent in the community and the positivity rate in the county is rising.